vuthanhcdt/icra26/README.md

-# Vision-Language Model-Based Social Awareness for Human-Companion Robots
+# Adaptive Human Group Companionship for Social Robots Using Vision-Language Models

 These packages were developed by [Thanh](https://sites.google.com/view/vuthanhcdt/home) from the [Networked Robotic Systems Laboratory](https://sites.google.com/site/yenchenliuncku).
 If you use any packages from this repository, please cite this repository and our team.